rossta/rails-webpacker-bootstrap-demo/README.md

 # README

-This Rails app is a demonstrates how to integrate Bootstrap 4 with Webpacker 4 on Rails 6.
+This Rails app demonstrates how to integrate Bootstrap 4 with Webpacker 4 on Rails 6.

 This [blog post](https://rossta.net/blog/webpacker-with-bootstrap.html) explains the setup in more detail.